KennySiwawa/42-Minitalk/Readme.md

     + The communication between your client and your server has to be done only using UNIX signals.
     + You can only use these two signals: SIGUSR1 and SIGUSR2.

-### Bonus part

-+ The server acknowledges every message received by sending back a signal to the client.

-+ Unicode characters support!